SEC investigation into the acquisition of Twitter by Elon Musk: Background

 Under Sections 13(d) and 13(d)(1) of the Securities Exchange Act, which was passed in 1934, investors are required to report beneficial ownership of an equity security like stocks once they acquire more than 5% of that class of securities.
 Once investors surpass this 5% threshold, they have 10 days to file a Schedule 13D form that details information about their acquisition.

-By January 31, 2022, tech mogul Elon Musk began buying purchasing Twitter stock and disclosed a 9.2% stake in the company on April 4, amounting to $2.64 billion, making him Twitter's largest shareholder.
+By January 31, 2022, Elon Musk began buying purchasing Twitter stock and disclosed a 9.2% stake in the company on April 4, amounting to $2.64 billion, making him Twitter's largest shareholder.
 He crossed the 5% 13D threshold on March 14, 2022, 21 days prior to his disclosure.
 Over the following days, Musk would engage in talks with Twitter CEO Parag Agrawal to join the company's board and to take the company private in a $44 billion buyout.
 Musk would continue to purchase Twitter stock during this period heading into May 2022, upon which he was sued by Twitter shareholders accusing him of engaging in market manipulation and purchasing stock at artificially low prices.
 The suit, which alleged numerous SEC violations, was prompted by the agency's decision to make public an ongoing investigation into the matter on May 12.